Consensys/doc.quorum-key-manager/docs/HowTo/Use-Manifest-File.md

 # Using the Quorum Key Manager manifest file

 Use a YAML manifest file to specify Quorum Key Manager manifests.
 Manifests represent the configuration of runtime components of the key manager, such as stores and nodes.

 Specify the path to the manifest file using the `--manifest-path` option on key manager startup.

 ## YAML specification

-The store manifest contains the following fields to configure a store:
+A store manifest contains the following fields to configure a store:

 - `kind`: *string* - type of store (for example, AzureKeys or HashicorpSecrets)
 - `version`: *string* - store version